devzeb/blog-scripts/30-12-2023_embedded_cpp_make_std_chrono_work/30-12-2023_embedded_cpp_make_std_chrono_clock_work.md

 The variables are updated from the timer interrupt, so they must be updated atomically to prevent data races (= undefined behavior), according to the [C++ language standard](https://en.cppreference.com/w/cpp/language/memory_model).

 The `static_assert` expressions make sure that the atomics can be used without support for locks, because the Newlib Nano C standard library does not support locks out of the box.
-As a 64 bit variable would require a lock to be updated atomically on the Cortex M platform, I use an unsigned 32-bit integer for TSeconds instead.
+As a 64 bit variable would require a lock to be updated atomically on the Cortex-M platform, I use an unsigned 32-bit integer for TSeconds instead.
 This has the side effect, that the highest value expressible by the variable is 4294967295 seconds, which is equal to 136,1 years.
 This is enough for my particular use case, as I do not expect the system to run for more than this timespan.

 ## Implementing the `_gettimeofday` function